 The project was created by students from New York City high schools who took part in the 2019 UNIS Human Rights Project and builds on the work of 2017 and 2018 participants who studied disparities in health, housing, and the criminal justice system.

-This year's topic was inspired by The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein.
-It was made possible thanks to a generous grant from Teaching Tolerance.
+The topic was inspired by The Color of Law: A Forgotten History of How Our Government Segregated America by by Richard Rothstein.
+The 2019 program was made possible thanks to a generous grant from Teaching Tolerance.